Error: Contact form not found.

 Bankruptcy Doesn’t Always Mean Losing Your Car

 Many people are surprised to learn that bankruptcy is designed to help, not punish.
-If your car is essential to your job, household, or medical needs, courts and trustees are often willing to work with you.
+If your car is essential to your job, household, or medical needs, courts and trustees review each case based on the applicable law and individual facts.

 The question can you keep your car if you file bankruptcy is best answered by reviewing your equity, loan status, and bankruptcy chapter with a legal professional.